Flayms/Markdown2Pdf/README.md

 ## Header and Footer

-With the `Markdown2PdfOptions.HeaderUrl` and `Markdown2PdfOptions.FooterUrl` options a path to a local file containing html for the Header / Footer can be set.
+With the `Markdown2PdfOptions.HeaderHtml` and `Markdown2PdfOptions.FooterHtml` options a string containing HTML for the Header / Footer can be set.
 Html-elements with the classes `date`, `title`, `document-title`, `url`, `pageNumber` will get their content replaced based on the information.
 Note that `document-title` can be set with the option `Markdown2PdfOptions.DocumentTitle`.

 ## Customization